On the Mathematical Theory of Ensemble (Linear-Gaussian) Kalman-Bucy Filtering: Strong Results in One-Dimensional Illustrative Examples

 We see in Figure \ref{fig:invariantmeasureEnKFvsDEnKF} the heavy tails of the invariant measure (\ref{invariant-measure-venkf}) for the vanilla {\tt EnKF} sample variance, and conversely the Gaussian-type tails in the case (\ref{invariant-measure-denkf}) of the `deterministic' {\tt EnKF}.
 Note also the positioning of the mode/mean in each case.
 In case (\texttt{F1}) of the {\tt VEnKF}, $n$-th order moments exist only when $(2n-4)/\sfN$ is strictly less than one (in this case for $n<5$); while all moments exist in case (\texttt{F2}) for the {\tt DEnKF}.

-We finally tun to the convergence/stability properties of the sample variance and sample mean.
+The benefit and real interest in the scalar case is the ability to explicate the convergence rates, e.g. as in (\ref{ref-E-1-scalar}).
+We finally tun to the convergence/stability properties of the {\tt EnKF} sample variance and sample mean.
 In the case of the sample variance, we know from Theorem \ref{theo-stab-intro} that convergence of $\widehat{\phi}_t$ to its invariant measure $\widehat{\Gamma}_\infty$ (e.g. as depicted in Figure \ref{fig:invariantmeasureEnKFvsDEnKF} and described by (\ref{invariant-measure-venkf}) or (\ref{invariant-measure-denkf})) holds if $\sfN>4+(\kappa\,S)/(2\,R)$.
 Proof of this condition on $\sfN$ follows from Theorem \ref{theo-stab-intro}, the original multivariate statement of the same result in \cite[Theorem 2.4]{Bishop/DelMoral/multiDimRicc} and bounds on the mean of the sample variance flow and its inverse \cite{2017arXiv171110065B,Bishop/DelMoral/multiDimRicc}.
 In \cite{2017arXiv171110065B} we also consider contraction and stability properties of the distribution of the sample covariance with respect to a particular Wasserstein metric; as opposed to the $\Lambda$-norm contraction used in Theorem \ref{theo-stab-intro}.
 An interesting result from \cite{2017arXiv171110065B} is that when $\kappa=0$, and for stable signal models (i.e. $A<0$), the Riccati diffusion (\ref{definition-Langevin-Riccati}) (describing the flow of the sample covariance) may converge faster to its invariant measure in (\ref{invariant-measure-denkf}), than the deterministic Riccati (\ref{nonlinear-KB-Riccati-modes}) does to its fixed point in (\ref{def-varpi}).

 In one-dimensional ($d=1$) settings we may say more on the (stochastic) stability of the {\tt EnKF} sample covariance $\phi_t$ and sample mean $\psi_t$ based on the contraction properties of the stochastic transition matrix $\widehat{\calE}_t(Q)$ defined in (\ref{KB-semigroup-def-main-stoch}).
 It follows from Theorem \ref{det-E-theo} that we have the exponential decay estimate with $\sfN> 4 \vee(4n-2)\kappa$ which comes from \cite[Theorem 2.7]{Bishop/DelMoral/multiDimRicc},